-Luke Bryan: My Dirt Road Diary, a five-episode docu-series about the country star's life and career, will debut later this year on streaming platform IMDb TV.
+Luke Bryan: My Dirt Road Diary, a five-episode docu-series about the country star's life and career, will debut on Aug.
+6 on streaming platform IMDb TV.

 Per CMT, the series "will include original home videos, interviews and personal footage."